 Such conferences are an excellent opportunity for networking; attendees benefit from learning about best practices from industry experts, with the ability to ask particular questions regarding industry opinion and benchmarks.
-Especially interesting to me is learning about the continuous low interest rate environment and IBOR reform, what should we expect and how should we adapt the changes.
+I find learning about the continuous low interest rate environment and IBOR reform, what should we expect and how should we adapt the changes, especially interesting.

 In your opinion, what are the main processes and tools to effectively forecast interest rate risk?

 Comprehensive policies and procedures governing all aspect of interest rate risk (IRR) should be required for an institution’s effective IRR management.
 The details could include: methodologies that regularly and systematically measure and monitor risk exposures under both business as usual and stress testing scenarios; a validation process to challenge key methodology assumptions; a risk identification process to ensure sensitive risk types with material exposures are captured in the risk inventory and continuously monitored; as well as a proper risk mitigating framework with appropriate limits.

 In addition, senior management, working closely with the subject matter experts, should be able to effectively foresee the institution’s interest rate risk.
 Senior management involves the institution’s strategic planning and knows the institution’s mid-to-long term balance sheet growth and hedging strategies under different macro-economic environments.

 Without giving too much away, could you provide insights on the lessons learned from past scenarios?